rever0f/zshadow-eidlon/zse.md

 ### Backups

-> There is only one satisfying way to boot a
-> computer.

-> - J.H.
-Goldfuss

 > Wise are those who backup, for their data will
 > be safe in the the day of trouble.
 Even though
 > they face the blue screen of death, they shall